 In the long run, other alternatives may be better.
 You may need to turn to paid platforms specialized in podcast hosting, a method favored by many podcasters.

 Hosting your podcast on Ausha: The other solution is to use a specialized service, like our podcast hosting platform, Ausha.
-The process will be simpler and more comfortable.
+The process will be simpler and more convenient.

-In choosing this method, you won’t receive statistics summarizing your podcast activity (number of listens, geolocation, etc.) or additional services (links to social networks, listening widgets for your podcast, etc.).
+In choosing this method, you won’t receive podcast statistics summarizing your podcast activity (number of downloads, location, etc.) or additional services (links to social networks, listening widgets for your podcast, etc.).

-Many platforms and apps exist for broadcasting your podcast.
-You can choose to be everywhere or only on the ones you deem most relevant to your content.
+Many platforms and apps exist for distributing your podcast.
+You can choose to be on all of them or only on the ones you think are relevant for your content.

 Some services will add your podcast to their catalog automatically while others will require action on your part.

 Here’s an overview of the listening platforms as well ways to submit your podcast.

 iTunes/Apple Podcasts: To make your podcast available on iTunes you’ll need an iTunes Connect account and the RSS feed for your podcast.
 It takes about three days for your podcast to show up in the Apple library.

 Applications where you only need to supply your RSS feed :